VitruviusLabs/typescript/packages/ts-predicate/docs/TypeGuard.md

 isStructuredData(value: object, descriptor: TypeGuardStructuredDataDescriptor<T>): boolean
 ```

-Narrow down the value to a specificly structured data object.
+Narrow down the value to a specifically structured data object.
 The descriptor is enforced into matching the type it narrows down to.

 For each possible property, you can specify a boolean flag `optional` if the property do not need to exists.